statusengine/docs/src/content/tutorials/install-naemon-bionic.md

 ---
 layout: "page"
-title: "Install Naemon Core on Ubuntu 16.04"
+title: "Install Naemon Core on Ubuntu Bionic 18.04"
-description: "In this tutorial I show you, how to install Naemon Core by yourself"
+description: "In this tutorial I show you, how to install Naemon Core by yourself on Ubuntu Bionic 18.04"
 ---

 Related topics:

-- <a href="{{ site.url }}/tutorials/install-naemon-bionic">Install Naemon Core on Ubuntu Bionic 18.04</a>
+- <a href="{{ site.url }}/tutorials/install-naemon">Install Naemon Core on Ubuntu Xenial 16.04</a>

 ## Prepare your system